Back to Library

 Tracyfemale

-Josh’s mother, an artist who appears in the kitchen and basement
+Josh’s mother, an artist who works in the basement

 Juanmale

-Manager of the Connecticut restaurant where narrator works, pays under the table
+Manager of the Connecticut restaurant where narrator works, offers under‑the‑table pay and gives her advice on immigration.

 Narratorfemale